 Held captive by the Daleks, at the mercy of his greatest enemies, Ten is made to feel helpless in more ways than one in “Journey’s End”, as Davros threatens his friends.
 The Doctor and Davros have plenty of history, stretching all the way back to the early days of Classic Who.
 The Doctor could have stopped Davros’ reign of terror a long time ago, but he didn’t believe he had the right to erase a whole species from existence, even one as wretched as the Daleks, so the animosity between them only continued to escalate over the years.
 Davros wants to break him, expose his true self and drag him down to his level, and considering the Doctor has committed multiple genocides by now (including against his own people), Davros has a lot to work with.

 Eventually, Ten decides to leave his clone with Rose, because in his heart he knows he could never make her happy in the long run the way his doppelganger could.
-He’s completely wrecked during the denouement, and not just for Rose-related reasons: it didn’t take him long to guess what the consequences of Donna’s intelligence upgrade would be, so he quietly waits for them to catch up to her.
+He’s completely wrecked during the denouement, and not just for Rose-related reasons: it didn’t take him long to guess what the consequences of Donna’s intelligence upgrade would be, so he quietly waited for them to catch up to her.
 You’ll notice that each one of the Tenth Doctor’s three seasons end exactly the same way: with the Doctor depressed and alone again in the TARDIS, usually as the result of his own choices.
 What makes things even more tragic is he did everything right this time.
 He didn’t strut around the universe, showing off carelessly all season, like he did with Rose in Series 2.
 He didn’t shut his friends out and constantly take them for granted like he did with Martha and Jack in Series 3.
-But he still wound up in a position where he would have to mind-wipe Donna or let her die, because someone had to be sacrificed to save the world from the Daleks and the universe picked Donna for the job.
+But he still wound up in a position where he would either have to mind-wipe Donna or let her die, because someone had to be sacrificed to save the world from the Daleks and the universe picked Donna for the job.

 Needless to say, Ten is never really the same again after the events of this two-parter: losing Donna like this affects him about as strongly as losing Rose in “Doomsday” did, and he goes into a funk for the remainder of his tenure, swearing off companions entirely.
 It’s understandable that the Doctor would make this decision, considering he must surely consider himself to be cursed by now and a terrible influence on all his friends, but it’s also a really bad idea.
 Ever since “The Runaway Bride“, Donna’s whole tenure has made it a point that the Doctor needs someone to stop him sometimes and keep his flaws in check.
 Without a dissenting voice in the TARDIS, the ugliest parts of Ten’s personality will steadily claw their way to surface by “The Waters Of Mars” and “The End Of Time“.